|Enjoy the varied environment on the Heaphy Track|

 The Forest Service responded by building more huts and upgrading the track.
 Trampers, in turn, arrived in ever greater numbers to experience this amazing tour of varied scenery and natural history.

-All Bush & Beyond clients receive a personal checklist to assist identifying and recording flora and fauna on the Heaphy Walk.
+All Bush & Beyond clients receive a personal checklist to assist with identifying and recording flora and fauna they experience.

 |There are always views on the Heaphy Track|

-Prices include all food (unless self-catering), hut passes and transport ex Motueka or Nelson.
+Prices include all food, hut passes and transport ex Motueka or Nelson.
 We can arrange your accommodation for you in Motueka at a price and style which suits you.
 See accommodation page.
-We will get you back to Motueka or Nelson on day 6, unless your option is to carry on down the West Coast.
+We will get you back to Motueka or Nelson on your last day, unless your option is to carry on down the West Coast.

 This service is an economical alternative for people who want expert guiding but who are willing to provide their own food.
 Full interpretation is provided, with a focus on flora, fauna, geology, history and conservation in the Kahurangi National Park.